carvenli/libQtShadowsocks-wiki/Compiling.md

 sudo make install
 ```

 The above procedures will compile and install both `libQtShadowsocks` and `shadowsocks-libQtShadowsocks`.
-If you're a packager, you might need to split it into two packages depending on your distribution's guidelines.
+If you're a packager, you might need to split it into two or three packages depending on your distribution's guidelines.